What do you see?

 Results from May and June 2016 are not reported for the Northern Lights Regional Health Centre due to the forest fire that affected Fort McMurray and forced the closure of the Northern Lights Regional Health Centre.

-Results for November and December 2019 are not available for the University of Alberta Hospital and the Stollery Children’s Hospital.
+Results for November to March 2020 are not available for the University of Alberta Hospital and the Stollery Children’s Hospital.

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 This measure can be used as input to assess the emergency department’s performance in these dimensions of quality: